 - The International Festival of Contemporary Art GOGOLFEST supposed to start on 29 April will broadcast live some of their performances.

 - The Prague Spring Festival supposed to begin on 7 May until 4 June is cancelled.
 Yet they are proposing an alternative programme with moreover ten concerts broadcasted live.

 - The Yerevan Perspectives International Music Festival supposed to start on 12 May and finish on 22 December.
 The concerts programmed in May/June will probably be postponed to September.

 - The Bergen International Festival supposed to start on 20 May till 3 June is cancelled.
 They will communicate later in April their alternative programme for this year's edition.

-- The Mittelfest which was supposed to run in July has been postponed to 5 till 13 September 2020.
+- The Mittelfest supposed to run in July has been postponed to 5 till 13 September 2020.

 - The Edinburgh International Festival which was supposed to run from 7 till 31 August is cancelled.